TIPS for multi-language authors on English academic writing

 ☑ Start with the most important point

-☑ Cite evidence to back up your statements
+☑ Cite evidence to support your statements

 Assume that someone will ask “Really?
 What’s the proof?” for every statement you make.
 That’s what critical review is all about, right?
 Give those critics references they could crosscheck.